Cat Food Calculator

 How It Works

 The cat food calculator determines your cat's daily food requirement based on weight, age, activity level, and whether you feed wet food, dry kibble, or a combination.
-Cats have unique nutritional needs that differ significantly from dogs — they are obligate carnivores requiring high protein diets with specific amino acids like taurine that they cannot synthesize on their own.
+Cats have unique nutritional needs that differ significantly from dogs; they are obligate carnivores requiring high protein diets with specific amino acids like taurine that they cannot synthesize on their own.

-Normal Activity: × 1.2
+Indoor Adult: × 1.2

-Active/Outdoor: × 1.4
+Normal Adult: × 1.4

-Senior (7+): × 0.9
+Senior (7+): × 1.1

-Wet Food: ~80-100 kcal per 100g
+Wet Food: ~70-100 kcal per 100g

-Dry Food: ~350-400 kcal per 100g
+Dry Food: ~300-400 kcal per 100g

 Understanding Cat Caloric Needs